benwzj/benwzj.github.io/_posts/2024-10-22-nextjs-cache.md

 Next.js has an in-memory client-side router cache that stores the RSC payload of route segments, split by layouts, loading states, and pages.

 When a user navigates between routes, Next.js caches the visited route segments and prefetches the routes the user is likely to navigate to.
 This results in instant back/forward navigation, no full-page reload between navigations, and preservation of React state and browser state.

+#### Duration and Invalidation
+The cache is stored in the browser's temporary memory.
+While a page refresh will clear all cached segments.

+There are two ways you can invalidate the Router Cache:
+- In a Server Action:
+  - Revalidating data on-demand by path with (`revalidatePath`) or by cache tag with (`revalidateTag`)
+  - Using `cookies.set` or `cookies.delete` invalidates the Router Cache to prevent routes that use cookies from becoming stale (e.g. authentication).
+- Calling `router.refresh` will invalidate the Router Cache and make a new request to the server for the current route.

 ## Next.js APIs affect caching